zachwill/sinatra_template/README.md

 ------

-To upload your application to Heroku, make sure you first have the Heroku gem installed and then run:
+To upload your application to Heroku, make sure you first have the Heroku gem installed.
+Then run the following command (with the name of your application substituted for `app_name`):

     heroku create app_name --stack cedar